At the Heart of Texas: Cities’ Industry Clusters Drive Growth

 - Split Manufacturing grouping into individual subcluster components.

-- Removed NAICS 51911 and NAICS 51919 from Printing and Publishing to avoid double counting.
+- Added NAICS 519 to the Printing and Publishing cluster but removed NAICS 51911 and NAICS 51919 to avoid double counting.

-- Removed NAICS 621 and NAICS 446 from Biomedical cluster and created a Health sector that includes NAICS 621, NAICS 622 and NAICS 446, with no exclusions.
-NAICS 623 was not included.
+- Removed NAICS 621 and NAICS 446 from the Biomedical cluster and created a Health Services cluster that includes both government and private employment in NAICS 621, NAICS 622 and NAICS 623.
+In the 2016 edition, Health Service cluster was made up of only private employment in NAICS 621, NAICS 622 and NAICS 446.

-- Added a Government sector, which includes total federal, state and local government workers.
+- Added a Government sector, which includes total federal, state and local government workers, excluding those employed in public education and health care.

 - Cluster location quotient =